Some people may look at me and think I've got it easier than other creatives.

 And I do.

 Today, 90% of my writing is done from a 5-acre slice of hill country heaven we call "Rancho Funk," as my wife tends to our small internet businesses and handles our Airbnb bookings.
 We see a lot of live music.
-We binge on Netflix.
+We binge Netflix shows.
 I watch a lot of documentaries.

 And when I'm working, I do so with a refreshing lack of distraction and usually start well before the sun rises, preferring to be ahead of schedule rather than behind.
 Unusual for a creative, I know, but refreshing for my clients.